sjwines/hourofai/forest/forest2.md

 ## Welcome @showdialog
 **The SPURV**
 ![The SPURV](https://raw.githubusercontent.com/sjwines/hourofai/master/assets/SPURV.png)
-The first underwater vehicles were developed in the 1950s and used to collect oceanographic data in Arctic waters.
+The first unmanned underwater vehicles were developed in the 1950s and used to collect oceanographic data in Arctic waters.
 In this section, you will program your drone to collect the missing data in enemy territory.

 ## {2.
 Set the Scene}